Apply for a Labour Hire Licence

 What if my application is missing information?

-If your application is incomplete, the Authority will ask you to provide any missing information and documents.
-If we require additional information, we will contact you for further information through the LHLO portal.
+If your application is incomplete, we will ask you to provide any missing information and documents.
+We will contact you for further information through the LHLO portal.

 Applications that do not include all required information may be refused.